Kerfkore

 How do I splice Flexboard?

 Flexboard cannot be spliced.
-For a spliceable material, see Kerfkore.
+For a spliceable material, see Soflex.

 Why do you recommend using horizontal ribs in place of vertical ribs with Flexboard?